AI4Risk/GraphGenerator/README.md

 ### Training

-To test implementations of `GraphRNN` and `GraphRNN-S`, run
+To test implementations of the methods, run

 ```
 python main.py --method GraphRNN
 python main.py --method GraphRNN-S
+python main.py --method CPGAE
 ```

-Configuration files can be found in `config/GraphRNN.yaml`.
+Configuration files can be found in `config/`.

 ### Evalutaion

-TODO.
+The evaluation tools are found in `experiment/eval_tools`.
+Utilize the functions within `stats1graph.py` for graph statistics and those in `stats2graphs.py` for calculating MMD between ground truth and generated graphs.

 ### Data Description